uber/cadence/bench/README.md

    ```
    ./cadence-bench start
    ```
-   By default, it will read the configuration in `config/bench/development.yaml`.
+   By default, it will load the configuration in `config/bench/development.yaml`.
 Please run `./cadence-bench -h` for details on how to change the configuration directory and file used.
 3. Note that, unlike canary, starting bench worker will not automatically start a bench test.
 Next two sections will cover how to start and configure it.

 Worker Configurations
 ----------------------
 Bench workers configuration contains two parts:
 - **Bench**: this part controls the client side, including the bench service name, which domains bench workers are responsible for and how many taskLists each domain should use.
-- **Cadence**: this control how bench worker should talk to Cadence server, and includes the server's service name and address.
+- **Cadence**: this control how bench worker should talk to Cadence server, which includes the server's service name and address.

+Note:
-Note that when starting bench workers, it will try to register a **local domain with archival feature disabled** for each domain name listed in the configuration, if not already exists.
-If your want to performance of global domains and/or archival feature, please register the domains first before starting the worker.
+1. When starting bench workers, it will try to register a **local domain with archival feature disabled** for each domain name listed in the configuration, if not already exists.
+If your want to test the performance of global domains and/or archival feature, please register the domains first before starting the worker.
+2. Bench workers will only poll from task lists whose name start with `cadence-bench-tl-`.
+If in the configuration, `numTaskLists` is specified to be 2, then workers will only listen to `cadence-bench-tl-0` and `cadence-bench-tl-1`.
+So make sure you use a valid task list name when starting the bench load.

 Bench Loads
 -----------
 This section briefly describes the purpose of each bench load and provides a sample command for running the load.
 Detailed descriptions for each test's configuration can be found in `bench/lib/config.go`

-Please note that all configurations lined below is for only local development and illustration purpose, it does not reflect the actual capability of Cadence server.
+Please note that all load configurations in `config/bench` is for only local development and illustration purpose, it does not reflect the actual capability of Cadence server.

 ### Cron
 `Cron` itself is not a test.
 It is responsible for running multiple other tests in parallel or sequential according a cron schedule.

 Tests in `Cron` are divided to into multiple test suites.
-Tests in different test suites will be run in parallel, while tests within a test suite will be run in sequential but the order is random.
-Different test suites can also be run in different domains, which provides a way for testing the multi-tenant performance for Cadence server.
+Tests in different test suites will be run in parallel, while tests within a test suite will be run in a random sequential order.
+Different test suites can also be run in different domains, which provides a way for testing the multi-tenant performance of Cadence server.

 On the completion of each test, `Cron` will be signaled with the result of the test, which can be queried through:
 ```
-cadence --do <domain running the Cron workflow> wf query --wid <workflowID of the Cron workflow> --qt test-results
+cadence --do <domain> wf query --wid <workflowID of the Cron workflow> --qt test-results
 ```
 This command will show the result of all completed tests.